-The May 2008 Foreign Earned Income Exclusion article, in this series of International Tax Gap articles, highlights the general rules for qualifying and claiming the exclusion of foreign earned salary, wages, or other compensation received for personal services.
-The January 2009 Foreign Housing Exclusion or Deduction article highlights the general rules associated with claiming the foreign housing cost exclusion or deduction.
+The Foreign Earned Income Exclusion page highlights the general rules for qualifying and claiming the exclusion of foreign earned salary, wages, or other compensation received for personal services.
+The Foreign Housing Exclusion or Deduction page highlights the general rules associated with claiming the foreign housing cost exclusion or deduction.

 This article highlights the foreign earned income exclusion and foreign housing exclusion/deduction rules as they apply to U.S. citizens performing services in foreign and international airspace.

 To qualify for the foreign earned income exclusion, you must:

 Be a U.S. citizen or resident alien (for federal tax purposes),

 Have foreign earned income (income received for working in a foreign country),

 Have a tax home in a foreign country, and